amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 - **No more API key rotations**: OAuth 2.0 uses short-lived access tokens that are automatically replaced in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

-## Building an OAuth 2.0 integration
+## Building an OAuth 2.0 Integration

 Building an OAuth 2.0 integration is simple and easy.
 Follow these steps: